MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 ## Services with rx Functions

-RevoScaleR analysis functions can be used within DeployR services like any other package.
+RevoScaleR analysis functions can be used within an mrsdeploy web service like any other package.

 **Dataset**